Teeth brushing 101 – Strategies for teaching kids to brush their teeth

 Understanding sensory seekers: A comprehensive guide to Dunn’s sensory processing model

 There are different types of sensory processing patterns observable in all of us.
 Today, we will focus on sensory seekers, based on Dunn’s Model of Sensory Processing.
-This blog is the second in a five-part series on sensory processing – check out the first blog here.
-What are sensory seekers? …
+This blog is the second in a five-part series on sensory processing.
+Check out the first blog in the series – an overview …

 Understanding sensory seekers: A comprehensive guide to Dunn’s sensory processing model Read More »